a-broz/solsnapper/README.md

 `node solsnapper.js snapshot mints --creator <Creator Address>`

-Returns a list of mint addresses by creator.
+Returns a list of mint addresses by first verified creator.
 Note: For larger collections this can take up to 10 minutes.
 If it fails, run it again.

 ### Snapshot mints by Owner